brona-ruzicka/simple-http-file-saver/README.md

 A simple program running an HTTP server on localhost.
 It saves any POST request body into a file, whose location (inside a specified output directory) is determined by the request pathname.

-Note: this package is designed as a utility.
+Note: this package is intended as a utility.